Cybersecurity Maturity Model Certification (CMMC)The CMMC Knowledge You Need to Succeed

 Why is the CMMC Important?

-The CMMC is critically important because keeping CUI and CDI secure is vital to US national security and to the US economy.
+The CMMC is critically important because keeping CUI, CDI and FCI (Federal Contract Information) secure is vital to US national security and to the US economy.
 The current self-attestation approach has proven ineffective, as shown by multiple high-profile breaches of critical DoD data.

 Exfiltration of sensitive defense-related data is estimated to cost the US economy $600 billion per year, and has verifiably narrowed US armed forces technological advantage over its adversaries.
 The DoD is determined to eliminate this data leakage.